Dobby (musician): Musical career

+In February 2026, Dobby announced his second album Marshmallow will be released on 20 June 2026.

 Jackie Brown Jr

 DOBBY raps with a band called Jackie Brown Jr. The five members of the indie rock and soul band met while studying music in 2013.
 In October 2018 they released their debut EP Over-Abroad, and toured the country during the following two months.
 The band members are: